rBrenick/open-maya-file-in-blender/README.md

 As I've spent many years in Maya, I figured I'd take a stab at it.

 So I found [this repo](https://github.com/mottosso/maya-scenefile-parser), and I spent a weekend modifying it and writing an implementation for geometry/uv data for Blender.

+It does not deal with construction history or anything like that, so you better hope history has been cleaned in the scene.

 <h1>NOTE</h1>
 Would not recommend using this for anything important.
 Opening the file in Maya and exporting an .fbx will result in 1000x more information being preserved.